Get

 Licking or Chewing the Incision

-After surgery, your vet will seal your dog’s incision with stitches or another form of skin closure.
+After surgery, the vet will seal your dog’s incision with stitches or another form of skin closure.
 These will need to stay in place for a set period, usually the full 10-14 days.
 Keeping your dog from chewing or licking the incision is vital to avoid complications.

 Without the cone, your dog could chew out their stitches, opening up the incision.
 Licking the incision could cause an infection.
 Either of these scenarios could prolong the recovery time for the surgery.

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+Did you know you can speak to a veterinarian without having to travel?
+Just head over to PangoVet.
+It's an online service where you can talk to a vet online and get the advice you need for your pet — all at an affordable price!

 Why Neuter Your Dog?